JCaye/challengeNeoway/README.md

 * `201` upon successful persistence of objects
 * `400` if no file was present
 * `415` if the file extension is not .jsonl

+There is also the option to directly send a POST request to http://localhost:CHALLENGE_PORT/node with the files to upload.